Clubs and Activities

 Volunteering and employment opportunities

-Several of our people work as volunteers at the drop-in and Noc’s Box has offered some paid employment in the past.
+Several of our people work as volunteers at the drop-in and clubs.
+Noc’s Box offers work experience for some members.
 NOCS Charity intends to do more of this.
 Now that we have larger premises we are thrilled to be able to offer more volunteering opportunities.
 We are proud to say we have worked with the Duke of Edinburgh Award Team, local schools and groups helping those currently not in education, training or work (NEETs) and are happy to signpost if needed.

 Outreach work in the community

 There is a substantial need and demand for our services, especially in our rural area and at a time of widespread service cuts.
 Current resources severely limit our ability to offer much-needed outreach.
 Our plan is to do more of this as funds permit, initially by building on our relationships with local schools and as a potential provider of day services to the community.

 Perhaps surprisingly, no research has been undertaken into the link between games playing and the development of social skills among those with ASD and associated difficulties, although it is well known anecdotally that games tend to appeal to this community.
 We have seen the benefits clearly and repeatedly, and one of NOCS Charity’s objectives is to promote systematic research into the benefits of gaming for those with social needs.
 We hope to develop a model of how this link operates that can be replicated by other supporters in this field.

 Anyone interested in supporting this research is invited to get in touch.